MountainCol/MountainCol/README.md

 ## Hi there 👋

 - 🔭 I’m currently working on several projects including:
     - A weather app that involves utilising AWS services (S3, Athena, Glue), Snowflake datawarehouse, Apache Airflow for orchestration and Tableau the visualisation.
-Chek out the repo here!
+Check out the repo here!
 <!--
 **MountainCol/MountainCol** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.